Jakubson/JPremiumCleared/README.md

 * JPremium uses salted SHA-256 to hash cracked player passwords.
 The plugin also requires entering strong passwords by cracked players.
 You can also limit registration from one IP address.

 * JPremium is fully configurable, so you can change almost all features and messages.
+For example: you can even change all command aliases in your JPremium configuration file.

 * JPremium support 1.8 - 1.15.2 version of Minecraft.